jamesrwilliams/loquor/README.md

 ## The Google App Script

 The source code for this component can be found in the `./google-app-script` directory.
 This interfaces with the Google Sheet of translations and handles the formatting of the cells.
-This script registeres a custom menu, and a corresponding menu option to trigger the script processing.
+This script registers a custom menu, and a corresponding menu option to trigger the script processing.

-THis script then reads all the values from the `B2-B999` range and sends that as a HTTP request to the server endpoint configured in the script.
+This script then reads all the values from the `B2-B999` range and sends that as a HTTP request to the server endpoint configured in the script.
 The API responds with a 2d array of results, first dimension representing the row, and subsequent arrays are substrings we're highlighting for translation with two numbers being their start and end offsets of their original string.

 This component script fails safe.
 It will assume the whole string is not translatable unless a provided range of characters is provided denoting substrings that need translating.